 The Akwesasne Library and Cultural Center, and the Tsiionkwanatiio Historic Site provide activities and cultural enrichment programs throughout the year.
 The museum and displays are open to the Community and general public.
 The Ronnathahonni Cultural Center provides activities and cultural enrichment programs throughout the year.
 Its museum and displays are open to the community and general public.
 An annual Friendship Day, opens its doors to visitors from Akwesasne and surrounding communities.
 The Akwesasne Pow-wow is an annual event that is open to the community and the general public and the event takes place on the second weekend of September.
 The Akwesasne Anowarakowa Arena features a myriad of events open to the Community and the general public including lacrosse and hockey.
 There are also two Senior Citizens Centers that boast 500 members.
 The Akwesasne Boys and Girls Club and another Akwesasne Youth center have 923 members.

 Schools in Akwesasne:

-Akwesasne has 6 schools that service the community, they are:
+Akwesasne has 4 schools that serve the community, they are:

-Akwesasne students also attend elementary, high schools and special education schools off reserve in Cornwall, Ontario; Massena, NY; Fort Covington, NY; and elsewhere.
+Along with our schools in the U.S. portion of the community, Akwesasne students also attend elementary, secondary, and special education schools off-reserve in Cornwall, Ontario; Massena, NY; Fort Covington, NY; and elsewhere.